munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-h

-In our bytecode format, each instruction has a one-byte **operation code** (universally shorted to "opcode").
-That number controls what kind of instruction we're dealing with -- add, subtract, look up variable, etc. We define those
+In our bytecode format, each instruction has a one-byte **operation code** (universally shortened to "opcode").
+That number controls what kind of instruction we're dealing with -- add, subtract, look up variable, etc. We define those here:
-here:

 ^code op-enum (1 before, 2 after)